 Rediset cement is able to gain high strength in a matter of hours, without showing any retrogression.

 18. High Alumina Cement – IS 6452: 1989

 This cement is also known as aluminous cement.
 It contains as high as 35 to 45 % of aluminates.
 This cement is manufactured from bauxite and chalk or limestone.
 This cement is very dark in colour.
 In this cement, setting time is controlled by the rate of cooling of the fused product and not by adding gypsum.

 Following are some important properties or characteristics of high alumina cement:

-➤ Its initial setting time is 3 to 6 hours and final setting time 8 to 10 hours.
+➤ Its initial setting time is 3 to 6 hours and the final setting time is 8 to 10 hours.

 ➤ This cement gains strength very quickly, due to the presence of a high percentage of aluminates.
 In 24 hours it gains as much strength as an ordinary cement acquires in 24 days.

-➤ This cement very much resistance to sea water attack as well as chemical attack.
+➤ This cement is very much resistant to sea water attacks as well as chemical attacks.

 ➤ Its compressive strength is almost double that of ordinary cement.